RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 Click a copybook reference in the Copybook Dependency view to locate the associated COPY statemen the appropriate line in the source code.

-**Unused data**
+**Unused Data**

 Notice that some data items in the Data Division are crossed out.
 This is because they are not referenced in the Procedure Division.

-**Program outline**
+**Program Outline**

-1. Right-click anywhere in the COBOL editor, and click **Quick Outline**.
+1. Right-click anywhere in the COBOL editor, and from the context menu select **Quick Outline**.
 This opens a pop-up with the outline of the program similar to what the Outline view shows.
 2. Press **Ctrl+O** in the pop-up to see a more detailed outline similar to the Program Outline view.
-3. Double-click an item in the outline to see how the cursor positions itself on the line of code that this outline item refers to.
+3. Double-click an item in the outline to see how the cursor positions itself on the line of code that this outline item refers to. <!-- Double clicking items closes the pop-up.-->
-4. Click on the permanent Outline view.
+4. Click in the permanent Outline view.

 ![](images/0a83561f1813ee83b9864c7ff1316134.jpg)